 What's happened

-Syria's Central Bank announced the launch of a new currency, removing two zeros from the Syrian pound to stabilize the economy.
+Syria's Central Bank announced a new currency, removing two zeros from the Syrian pound to stabilize the economy.
 The old and new currencies will circulate together for 90 days, with all balances converted automatically.
-The move aims to rebuild trust after years of conflict and financial collapse.
+The move aims to rebuild trust after years of conflict and sanctions.

 What's behind the headline?